8.2.1. How to Write State Machines

 This section uses the function EG_SetState()

-explanation of EG_SetState()
+The detailed explanation of EG_SetState()

 is found later in the text in